thinkjs/www.thinkjs.org/view/en/doc/2.0/adapter_websocket.md

 }
 ```

-The event name `open`, `close` are immutable, representing a connection or disconnection.
+The events name `open`, `close` are immutable, representing a connection or disconnection.
 Others can be custom, you can add according to your need.

-### Work In Action
+### Work With Action

-Then, you can work in action like following code after finished above configuration.
+Then, you can work with action like following code after finished above configuration.

 ```js
 export default class extends think.controller.base {